 Gary Jones

-Gary A. Jones is the director of environmental, health and safety (EHS) affairs at PRINTING United Alliance in Fairfax, VA.
-His primary responsibility is to monitor and analyze EHS regulatory activities at all domestic and some international government levels.
-He provides representation on behalf of the printing and specialty graphic imaging industry.
-In doing so, Mr. Jones works closely with the federal and state-level Environmental Protection Agencies (EPA), Occupational Safety and Health Agency (OSHA), Department of Transportation (DOT), and other agencies.
+Gary A. Jones is the Vice President of Environmental, Health, and Safety (EHS) Affairs at PRINTING United Alliance.
+His primary responsibility is to monitor and analyze EHS and sustainability related legislative and regulatory activities at the federal and state levels, including some international actions.
+He provides representation on behalf of the printing, packaging, and graphic arts industry.
+Mr. Jones works closely with the federal and state-level Environmental Protection Agencies (EPA), Occupational Safety and Health Agency (OSHA), Department of Transportation (DOT), and other agencies.
 He also provides membership assistance on EHS compliance and sustainability programs through a variety of approaches including responding to inquiries, presentations, writing, and consulting services.

 Mr. Jones is also supporting PRINTING United Alliance’s efforts for the Sustainable Green Printing Partnership (SGP).
-SGP is dedicated to assisting printing operations respond to the customer demand for sustainable printing.
+SGP is dedicated to assisting printing operations respond to customer demands for sustainable printing.

 He holds a BS in biology from LaRoche College and an MS in chemistry from the University of Pittsburgh.